shoelace-style/shoelace/source/docs/tabs.md

 ### Vertical Tabs

-Tabs can be made vertical when used along with the [grid system](grid-system.html).
+Tabs can be made vertical when used with the [grid system](grid-system.html).

 ```html
 <div class="tabs">